 By rail and on foot:

-Car parking is available in the Gardens car park, daily from 9.00 am to 6.00 pm in summer and 9.00 am to 4.00 pm in winter.
-The speed limit inside the gates is 10km/hr.
+Car or light-vehicle parking is available in the Gardens' car park, daily from 9.00 am to 6.00 pm in summer and 9.00 am to 4.00 pm in winter.
+The speed limit inside the Gates is 10km/hr.
 It is one-way traffic, so please follow the arrows.
 Buses need to park to the right, outside the Entrance Gates.

 The Blackheath village of shops can be found along the Great Western Highway, Govetts Leap Road and Wentworth Street.
 Numerous restaurants, cafes and delis can cater to your culinary needs.

 Don't forget to stroll around to explore great fashion, first-rate art galleries, an excellent book shop, crystals, antiques and much more.

 On Twitter?
 Check out the Blackeath Weather Man

-Please protect our Garden and native Flora and Fauna by being tidy if you bring food, and by keeping to the walking tracks.
+Help protect our Gardens and native flora and fauna by being tidy if you bring food, and by keeping to the walking tracks.